 What happens if I don't pass my courses abroad?

 There can be serious academic and financial consequences to failing your year or semester abroad.
 Where the credit deficiency is small, it may be possible to compensate by doing a project or essay assigned by your academic coordinator.
 However, the facility for doing this type of “make-up” work is at the discretion of the academic coordinator and the relevant College.
 You may be required to take the repeat examinations of the host university.
-An overall fail result can lead to students being required to retake the year at NUI Galway and pay the repeat fee, in which case they will no longer be eligible for an “International” degree; they can also be asked to repay the Erasmus grant or part thereof.
+An overall fail result can lead to students being required to retake the year at University of Galway and pay the repeat fee, in which case they will no longer be eligible for an “International” degree; they can also be asked to repay the Erasmus grant or part thereof.

 Undergraduate Prospectus 2023 PDF (8.4MB)